Herrerasaurus: Paleobiology

 The teeth of Herrerasaurus indicate that it was a carnivore; its size indicates it would have preyed upon small and medium-sized plant eaters.
 These might have included other dinosaurs, such as Pisanosaurus, as well as the more plentiful rhynchosaurs and synapsids.
-Herrerasaurus itself may have been preyed upon by giant rauisuchids like Saurosuchus; puncture wounds were found in one skull.
+The similarity of its dental microwear patterns to those of modern slender-snouted crocodylians and small-bodied broad-snouted crocodylians, however, indicates that Herrerasaurus may have mainly consumed small prey that could have been swallowed whole with very minimal or no oral processing, although the authors of the study concluding this caution that this may be due to the small sample size of Herrerasaurus teeth that underwent dental microwear texture analysis in the study.
+Herrerasaurus itself may have been preyed upon by giant "rauisuchians" (loricatans) like Saurosuchus; puncture wounds were found in one skull.

 Coprolites (fossilized dung) containing small bones but no trace of plant fragments, discovered in the Ischigualasto Formation, have been assigned to Herrerasaurus based on fossil abundance.
 Mineralogical and chemical analysis of these coprolites indicates that if the referral to Herrerasaurus was correct, this carnivore could digest bone.

 Comparisons between the scleral rings of Herrerasaurus and modern birds and reptiles suggest that it may have been cathemeral, active throughout the day at short intervals.

 In a 2001 study conducted by Bruce Rothschild and other paleontologists, 12 hand bones and 20 foot bones referred to Herrerasaurus were examined for signs of stress fracture, but none were found.

 PVSJ 407, a Herrerasaurus ischigualastensis, had a pit in a skull bone attributed by Paul Sereno and Novas to a bite.
 Two additional pits occurred on the splenial.
 The areas around these pits are swollen and porous, suggesting the wounds were afflicted by a short-lived non-lethal infection.
 Because of the size and angles of the wound, it is likely that they were obtained in a fight with another Herrerasaurus.